Crafting the Ideal Length for your survey

 By the end of this lesson, you'll be able to:

-• Identify the optimal survey length for different surveys.
+• Identify the right length for different types of surveys.

-Redundant or vague questions only extend the survey without adding value.
+Redundant or vague questions just make the survey longer without giving you anything useful.

 Survey Type Ideal number of questions